Seraaron/agora/srd/KISSing.md

 **You can think of the four types of KISSes as benefiting four modes of play:**

--   'Kismet' benefits those who engage strongly with their principles, conditions, and features.
+-   **Kismet** benefits those who engage strongly with their principles, conditions, and features.
--   'Insight' benefits those who pay attention to the world building and small details, and who either have good memories or take lots of notes.
+-   **Insight** benefits those who pay attention to the world building and small details, and who either have good memories or take lots of notes.
--   'Stunts' benefits those who like to immerse themselves in the roleplaying or the action, or who are good at improvising.
+-   **Stunts** benefits those who like to immerse themselves in the roleplaying or the action, or who are good at improvising.
--   'Specialties' benefit those who prefer to optimize their character builds with lists of potential bonuses.
+-   **Specialties** benefit those who prefer to optimize their character builds with lists of potential bonuses.

 Meaning there's something for everyone.
 Rarely will your KISSes come exclusively from one source or another though, every roll will ideally use a mix of all four methods.